narner/MyWebsite/content/main.md

-I'm a developer and researcher working in the field of human-computer interaction.
+I'm a developer and researcher working in the field of Human-Computer Interaction.
 My main interests are sensors, humane interfaces, augmented reality, and ubiquitous computing.
-I currently live and work in San Francisco.
+I currently live and work in San Francisco, California.

 ### Selected Projects